atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 37\
 Grab Bars at Shower Stalls**

+#### 4.21.4 GRAB BARS

-**4.21.4 GRAB BARS.** Grab bars complying with 4.26 shall be provided as shown in Fig. 37.
+Grab bars complying with 4.26 shall be provided as shown in Fig. 37.

+#### 4.21.5 CONTROLS

-**4.21.5 CONTROLS.** Faucets and other controls complying with 4.27.4 shall be located as shown in Fig. 37.
+Faucets and other controls complying with 4.27.4 shall be located as shown in Fig. 37.
 In shower stalls 36 in by 36 in (915 mm by 915 mm), all controls, faucets, and the shower unit shall be mounted on the side wall opposite the seat.

+#### 4.21.6 SHOWER UNIT

-**4.21.6 SHOWER UNIT.** A shower spray unit with a hose at least 60 in (1525 mm) long that can be used as a fixed shower head or as a hand-held shower shall be provided.
+A shower spray unit with a hose at least 60 in (1525 mm) long that can be used as a fixed shower head or as a hand-held shower shall be provided.

 *EXCEPTION:* In unmonitored facilities where vandalism is a consideration, a fixed shower head mounted at 48 in (1220 mm) above the shower floor may be used in lieu of a hand-held shower head.

+#### 4.21.7 CURBS

-**4.21.7 CURBS. **If provided, curbs in shower stalls 36 in by 36 in (915 mm by 915 mm) shall be no higher than 1/2 in (13 mm).
+If provided, curbs in shower stalls 36 in by 36 in (915 mm by 915 mm) shall be no higher than 1/2 in (13 mm).
 Shower stalls that are 30 in by 60 in (760 mm by 1525 mm) shall not have curbs.

+#### 4.21.8 SHOWER ENCLOSURES

-**4.21.8 SHOWER ENCLOSURES.** If provided, enclosures for shower stalls shall not obstruct controls or obstruct transfer from wheelchairs onto shower seats.
+If provided, enclosures for shower stalls shall not obstruct controls or obstruct transfer from wheelchairs onto shower seats.

-**4.22 TOILET ROOMS.**
+### 4.22 TOILET ROOMS

+#### 4.22.1 MINIMUM NUMBER

-**4.22.1 MINIMUM NUMBER. **Toilet facilities required to be accessible by 4.1 shall comply with 4.22.
+Toilet facilities required to be accessible by 4.1 shall comply with 4.22.
 Accessible toilet rooms shall be on an accessible route.

+#### 4.22.2 DOORS

-**4.22.2 DOORS. **All doors to accessible toilet rooms shall comply with 4.13.
+All doors to accessible toilet rooms shall comply with 4.13.
 Doors shall not swing into the clear floor space required for any fixture.

+#### 4.22.3 CLEAR FLOOR SPACE

-**4.22.3 CLEAR FLOOR SPACE.** The accessible fixtures and controls required in 4.22.4, 4.22.5, 4.22.6, and 4.22.7 shall be on an accessible route.
+The accessible fixtures and controls required in 4.22.4, 4.22.5, 4.22.6, and 4.22.7 shall be on an accessible route.
 An unobstructed turning space complying with 4.2.3 shall be provided within an accessible toilet room.
 The clear floor space at fixtures and controls, the accessible route, and the turning space may overlap.

 *EXCEPTION:* In toilet rooms with only one water closet and one lavatory, a clear floor space of 30 in by 60 in (815 mm by 1525 mm) may be used in lieu of the unobstructed turning space.

+#### 4.22.4 WATER CLOSETS

-**4.22.4 WATER CLOSETS. **If toilet stalls are provided, then at least one shall comply with 4.17; its water closet shall comply with 4.16.
+If toilet stalls are provided, then at least one shall comply with 4.17; its water closet shall comply with 4.16.
 If water closets are not in stalls, then at least one shall comply with 4.16.

+#### 4.22.5 URINALS

-**4.22.5 URINALS.** If urinals are provided, then at least one shall comply with 4.18.
+If urinals are provided, then at least one shall comply with 4.18.

+#### 4.22.6 LAVATORIES AND MIRRORS

-**4.22.6 LAVATORIES AND MIRRORS.** If lavatories and mirrors are provided, then at least one of each shall comply with 4.19.
+If lavatories and mirrors are provided, then at least one of each shall comply with 4.19.

+#### 4.22.7 CONTROLS AND DISPENSERS

-**4.22.7 CONTROLS AND DISPENSERS.** If controls, dispensers, receptacles, or other equipment is provided, then at least one of each shall be on an accessible route and shall comply with 4.27.
+If controls, dispensers, receptacles, or other equipment is provided, then at least one of each shall be on an accessible route and shall comply with 4.27.

-**4.23 BATHROOMS, BATHING FACILITIES, AND SHOWER ROOMS.**
+### 4.23 BATHROOMS, BATHING FACILITIES, AND SHOWER ROOMS

+#### 4.23.1 MINIMUM NUMBER

-**4.23.1 MINIMUM NUMBER.** Bathrooms, bathing facilities, or shower rooms required to be accessible by 4.1 shall comply with 4.23 and shall be on an accessible route.
+Bathrooms, bathing facilities, or shower rooms required to be accessible by 4.1 shall comply with 4.23 and shall be on an accessible route.
 For adaptable bathrooms in accessible dwelling units, see 4.34.5.

+#### 4.23.2 DOORS

-**4.23.2 DOORS.** Doors to accessible bathrooms shall comply with 4.13.
+Doors to accessible bathrooms shall comply with 4.13.
 Doors shall not swing into the floor space required for any fixture.

+#### 4.23.3 CLEAR FLOOR SPACE

-**4.23.3 CLEAR FLOOR SPACE. **The accessible fixtures and controls required in 4.23.4, 4.23.5, 4.23.6, 4.23.7, 4.23.8, and 4.23.9 shall be on an accessible route.
+The accessible fixtures and controls required in 4.23.4, 4.23.5, 4.23.6, 4.23.7, 4.23.8, and 4.23.9 shall be on an accessible route.
 An unobstructed turning space complying with 4.2.3 shall be provided within an accessible bathroom.
 The clear floor spaces at fixtures and controls, the accessible route, and the turning space may overlap.

 *EXCEPTION:* In bathrooms with only one water closet, one lavatory, and one bathtub or shower, a clear floor space of 30 in by 60 in (760 mm by 1525 mm) may be used in lieu of the unobstructed turning space.

+#### 4.23.4 WATER CLOSETS

-**4.23.4 WATER CLOSETS.** If toilet stalls are provided, then at least one shall comply with 4.17; its water closet shall comply with 4.16.
+If toilet stalls are provided, then at least one shall comply with 4.17; its water closet shall comply with 4.16.
 If water closets are not in stalls, then at least one shall comply with 4.16.

+#### 4.23.5 URINALS

-**4.23.5 URINALS. **If urinals are provided, then at least one shall comply with 4.18.
+If urinals are provided, then at least one shall comply with 4.18.

+#### 4.23.6 LAVATORIES AND MIRRORS

-**4.23.6 LAVATORIES AND MIRRORS.** If lavatories and mirrors are provided, then at least one of each shall comply with 4.19.
+If lavatories and mirrors are provided, then at least one of each shall comply with 4.19.

+#### 4.23.7 CONTROLS AND DISPENSERS

-**4.23.7 CONTROLS AND DISPENSERS.** If controls, dispensers, receptacles, or other equipment is provided, then at least one of each shall be on an accessible route and shall comply with 4.27.
+If controls, dispensers, receptacles, or other equipment is provided, then at least one of each shall be on an accessible route and shall comply with 4.27.

-**4.23.8 BATHING AND SHOWER FACILITIES.** If tubs or showers are provided, then at least one accessible tub that complies with 4.20 or at least one accessible shower that complies with 4.21 shall be provided.
+#### 4.23.8 BATHING AND SHOWER FACILITIES

+If tubs or showers are provided, then at least one accessible tub that complies with 4.20 or at least one accessible shower that complies with 4.21 shall be provided.

+#### 4.23.9* MEDICINE CABINETS

-**4.23.9* MEDICINE CABINETS. **If medicine cabinets are provided, at least one shall be located with a usable shelf no higher than 44 in (1120 mm) above the floor space.
+If medicine cabinets are provided, at least one shall be located with a usable shelf no higher than 44 in (1120 mm) above the floor space.
 The floor space shall comply with 4.2.4.

-**4.24 SINKS.**
+### 4.24 SINKS

+#### 4.24.1 GENERAL

-**4.24.1 GENERAL.** Sinks required to be accessible by 4.1 shall comply with 4.24.
+Sinks required to be accessible by 4.1 shall comply with 4.24.
 Sinks in kitchens of accessible dwelling units shall comply with 4.34.6.5.

+#### 4.24.2 HEIGHT

-**4.24.2 HEIGHT.** Sinks shall be mounted with the counter or rim no higher than 34 in (865 mm) from the floor.
+Sinks shall be mounted with the counter or rim no higher than 34 in (865 mm) from the floor.

+#### 4.24.3 KNEE CLEARANCE

-**4.24.3 KNEE CLEARANCE.** Knee clearance that is at least 27 in (685 mm) high, 30 in (760 mm) wide, and 19 in (485 mm) deep shall be provided underneath sinks.
+Knee clearance that is at least 27 in (685 mm) high, 30 in (760 mm) wide, and 19 in (485 mm) deep shall be provided underneath sinks.

+#### 4.24.4 DEPTH

-**4.24.4 DEPTH.** Each sink shall be a maximum of 6-1/2 in (165 mm) deep.
+Each sink shall be a maximum of 6-1/2 in (165 mm) deep.

+#### 4.24.5 CLEAR FLOOR SPACE

-**4.24.5 CLEAR FLOOR SPACE.** A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a sink to allow forward approach.
+A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a sink to allow forward approach.
 The clear floor space shall be on an accessible route and shall extend a maximum of 19 in (485 mm) underneath the sink (see Fig. 32).

-**4.24.6 EXPOSED PIPES AND SURFACES.** Hot water and drain pipes exposed under sinks shall be insulated or otherwise covered.
+#### 4.24.6 EXPOSED PIPES AND SURFACES

+Hot water and drain pipes exposed under sinks shall be insulated or otherwise covered.
 There shall be no sharp or abrasive surfaces under sinks.

+#### 4.24.7 FAUCETS

-**4.24.7 FAUCETS.** Faucets shall comply with 4.27.4.
+Faucets shall comply with 4.27.4.
 Lever-operated, push-type, touch-type, or electronically controlled mechanisms are acceptable designs.

-**4.25 STORAGE.**
+### 4.25 STORAGE

+#### 4.25.1 GENERAL

-**4.25.1 GENERAL.** Fixed storage facilities such as cabinets, shelves, closets, and drawers required to be accessible by 4.1 shall comply with 4.25.
+Fixed storage facilities such as cabinets, shelves, closets, and drawers required to be accessible by 4.1 shall comply with 4.25.

+#### 4.25.2 CLEAR FLOOR SPACE

-**4.25.2 CLEAR FLOOR SPACE.** A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 that allows either a forward or parallel approach by a person using a wheelchair shall be provided at accessible storage facilities.
+A clear floor space at least 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 that allows either a forward or parallel approach by a person using a wheelchair shall be provided at accessible storage facilities.

+#### 4.25.3 HEIGHT

-**4.25.3 HEIGHT.** Accessible storage spaces shall be within at least one of the reach ranges specified in 4.2.5 and 4.2.6.
+Accessible storage spaces shall be within at least one of the reach ranges specified in 4.2.5 and 4.2.6.
 Clothes rods shall be a maximum of 54 in (1370 mm) from the floor (see Fig. 38).

 ![Storage Shelves and Closets](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig38.gif)

 **Figure 38\
 Storage Shelves and Closets**

+#### 4.25.4 HARDWARE

-**4.25.4 HARDWARE.** Hardware for accessible storage facilities shall comply with 4.27.4.
+Hardware for accessible storage facilities shall comply with 4.27.4.
 Touch latches and U-shaped pulls are acceptable.

-**4.26 HANDRAILS, GRAB BARS, AND TUB AND SHOWER SEATS.**
+### 4.26 HANDRAILS, GRAB BARS, AND TUB AND SHOWER SEATS

+#### 4.26.1* GENERAL

-**4.26.1* GENERAL.** All handrails, grab bars, and tub and shower seats required to be accessible by 4.1, 4.8, or 4.9 shall comply with 4.26.
+All handrails, grab bars, and tub and shower seats required to be accessible by 4.1, 4.8, or 4.9 shall comply with 4.26.

-**4.26.2* SIZE AND SPACING OF GRAB BARS AND HANDRAILS.** The diameter or width of the gripping surfaces of a handrail or grab bar shall be 1-1/4 in to 1-1/2 in (32 mm to 38 mm), or the shape shall provide an equivalent gripping surface.
+#### 4.26.2* SIZE AND SPACING OF GRAB BARS AND HANDRAILS

+The diameter or width of the gripping surfaces of a handrail or grab bar shall be 1-1/4 in to 1-1/2 in (32 mm to 38 mm), or the shape shall provide an equivalent gripping surface.
 If handrails or grab bars are mounted adjacent to a wall, the space between the wall and the grab bar shall be 1-1/2 in (38 mm) (see Fig. 39(a), (b), and (c)).
 Handrails may be located in a recess if the recess is a maximum of 3 in (75 mm) deep and extends at least 18 in (455 mm) above the top of the rail (see Fig. 39(d)).

 ![Size and Spacing of Handrails and Grab Bars](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig39a.gif)